Deciding between private hearing aids and NHS options? Discover which provides superior sound quality and best fits your hearing needs

 - Wide variety of manufacturers, hearing aid styles and performance levels

-- More cosmetic options for hearing aids
+- More cosmetic options for wearing hearing aids

 - Better connectivity to electronic devices such as smart phones, television, PCs and music systems